Robert M. La Follette: Battling the Taft administration (1909–1913)

 By mid-1911, most progressives believed that the battle for the 1912 Republican nomination would be waged between La Follette and Taft, but La Follette himself feared that Roosevelt would jump into the race.
 Many progressive leaders strongly criticized La Follette for focusing on writing his autobiography rather than on campaigning across the country.
 La Follette believed that his autobiography would help him win votes, and said: "Every line of this autobiography is written for the express purpose of exhibiting the struggle for a more representative government which is going forward in this country, and to cheer on the fighters for that cause."
-Roosevelt announced his candidacy for the Republican nomination in early 1912, but La Follette rejected the request of Pinchot and some other progressives leaders to drop out of the race and endorse the former president.
+Roosevelt announced his candidacy for the Republican nomination in early 1912, but La Follette rejected the request of Pinchot and some other progressive leaders to drop out of the race and endorse the former president.

 In Philadelphia on February 2, 1912, La Follette delivered a disastrous speech to the Periodical Publishers Banquet.
 He spoke for two hours before an audience of 500 nationally influential magazine editors and writers.
-Congressman Henry Cooper, a friend and ally of the senator, was there and made a memorandum:La Follette killed himself politically by his most unfortunate (worse than that speech).
+Congressman Henry Cooper, a friend and ally of the senator, was there and made a memorandum:La Follette killed himself politically by his most unfortunate (worse than that) speech.
 It was a shocking scene.
-He lost his temper repeatedly–shook his fist–at listeners who had started to walk out too tired to listen longer–was abusive, ugly in manner....From the very outset his speech was tedious, inappropriate (for a banquet occasion like that), stereotyped; like too many others of his [it was] extreme in matter and especially in manner....LaFollette's secretary, came over to me…and with a dejected, disgusted look said softly to me–"This is terrible–he is making a d___d fool of himself."
+He lost his temper repeatedly—shook his fist—at listeners who had started to walk out too tired to listen longer—was abusive, ugly in manner....From the very outset his speech was tedious, inappropriate (for a banquet occasion like that), stereotyped; like too many others of his [it was] extreme in matter and especially in manner....LaFollette's secretary, came over to me…and with a dejected, disgusted look said softly to me—"This is terrible—he is making a d___d fool of himself."
 It ends him for the Presidency.

 Most of the audience decided La Follette had suffered a mental breakdown, and most of his supporters shifted to Roosevelt.
 La Follette's family said he was distraught after learning that his daughter, Mary, required surgery.
 She recovered but his candidacy did not.
 Nonetheless, La Follette continued to campaign, focusing his attacks on Roosevelt rather than Taft.